karttur/geoimagine/_posts/2018/2018-09-02-develop-submodules.markdown

 ### Start using Karttur's GeoImaginge Framework

-If everything worked out correctly, you should now be able to start using Karttur's GeoImagine Framework.
+If everything worked out correctly, you should now be able to start using (your customized version of) Karttur's GeoImagine Framework.
 But remember, you have to have [setup the complete SPIDE](https://karttur.github.io/setup-ide/) as well as created a customised Python environment that is linked to <span class='app'>Eclipse</span> as the Python interpreter.
-The instructions for how to create a virtual python environment in [Anaconda](https://anaconda.org) is covered in my post on [Conda virtual environments](../../prepare/prep-conda-environ/).
+The instructions for how to create a virtual python environment in [Anaconda](https://anaconda.org) is covered in my post on [Conda virtual environments](../../prep/prep-conda-environ/).

-Once you have installed all the required component for SPIDE and your Eclipse frame project is up and running, the next step is to prepare the solution used by Karttur´s GeoImagine Framework for [Database connection](../../prepare/prep-dblink/).
+Once you have installed all the required component for SPIDE and your Eclipse frame project is up and running, the next step is to prepare the solution for [Database connection](../../prep/prep-dblink/).

-### Runtime problem

-If your <span class='app'>Eclipse</span> menu items changed and the run alternative disappeared, you can always run the Python scripts by using _F9_ or _Ctrl+F9_ for unit-tests, as described in the [pydev manual for run](http://www.pydev.org/manual_101_run.html).

-### Editing the code

-You can work with the cloned code and develop/improve it.
-But unless you have access to the login and password of the online Git repo you can not push the changes back to GitHub.